 9. Circuito Magico de Agua

-This massive park features a water fountain circuit that consists of 12 different colorful fountains complete with music and lights.
-The fountains go all night long and are sometimes accompanied by live music.
+This massive park features a water fountain circuit that consists of at least 12 different colored fountains.
+The fountains go all night long and are sometimes accompanied by live music!
 Locals and tourists converge on this spot to blow off some steam and have a good time in this unique park.

 Price: ~$1.50 USD